BlackbirdDigital/wp-theme-scaffold/README.md

 **4. Blocks**

 Here is where there is an exception made to the standard concept of modules: Gutenberg blocks.
-Custom block styles should be added to the `blocks` subfolder and named with their block name (minus the namespace).
-There is a subfolder in `blocks` for core blocks to distinguish them from custom blocks.
+Custom block style overrides should be added to the `blocks` folder inside a namespace folder and named with their block name, i.e. `/src/styles/blocks/core/paragraph.scss`.
+Note that the file name should not include an underscore—these are output as separate stylesheets to be linked/inlined on the front end only when the block is present on the page.
+See the [block styles README](src/styles/blocks/README.md) for more information.

 Many block styles may `@extend` existing component styles from the `modules` folder; remember you need to `@use` the module file in order to `@extend` a component class.